mlurz92/AvocadoSign-Optimized/README.md

 *   **Automated Criteria Optimization:** An integrated brute-force algorithm, running in a dedicated Web Worker, to systematically identify the mathematically optimal criteria combination for a user-selected diagnostic metric.
 *   **Comprehensive Statistical Analysis:** Automated calculation of all relevant diagnostic performance metrics (Sensitivity, Specificity, PPV, NPV, Accuracy, AUC) including 95% confidence intervals and statistical comparison tests (e.g., DeLong, McNemar).
 *   **Publication Assistant:** A dedicated module that generates formatted, English-language text, tables, and figures for a scientific manuscript, precisely adhering to the style guidelines of the journal *Radiology*.
+*   **Integrated Export Tools:** A comprehensive export module to download all generated data, results, and publication materials, including a pre-packaged ZIP archive for journal submission.

 ### 1.3.
 Disclaimer: Research Instrument Only
 **This application is designed exclusively for research and educational purposes.** The presented data, statistics, and generated texts are based on a static, pseudonymized research dataset. **The results must not, under any circumstances, be used for clinical diagnosis, direct treatment decisions, or any other primary medical applications.** The scientific and clinical responsibility for the interpretation and use of the generated results lies solely with the user.